 In the beauty ecommerce industry, examples such as Birchbox and Glossybox have displayed just how successful the subscription box business model can be.
 In a research study of 5,000 US consumers conducted by McKinsey, the study found that curation services – subscriptions which aim to seek and surprise by providing new items or highly personalized experiences – received 55% of total subscriptions, and were by far the most popular, suggesting a strong desire for personalized services.

 Beauty subscription boxes and men’s grooming services have been identified as offering the largest growth opportunities in the market, so it’s no surprise it’s attracted the attention of brands and retailers such as P&G (Gillette on Demand), Sephora (Play!), and Walmart (Beauty Box).

 Beauty boxes cater to the replenishment needs of their subscribers, but additionally offer the excitement of getting to try out new products.
 As the McKinsey study concluded, subscribers surveyed wanted something new and innovative in order to continue subscribing, and consumers (particularly curation subscribers) expected personalized subscriptions to become more tailored over time.

-FabFitFun is one example of a subscription service ticking these boxes.
+FabFitFun is one example of a subscription service ticking the right boxes.
 The subscription box is curated around product recommendations in the field of beauty, health, and interior design.
-The brand has been growing 300% a year and as of 2018, generated $200 million in annual revenue.
+The brand has grown 300% YoY, including recording $200 million in annual revenue.

 To minimize its “churn” (the percentage of customers that opt not to renew), FabFitFun has integrated value – more specifically, content value, as a driving force in its business model.
 A magazine accompanies the products in the box and explains how to use them.